fortran-lang/stdlib/README.md

 cmake --build build
 ```

-To test your build setup run the projects testsuite after the build has finished with
+To test your build, run the test suite after the build has finished with

 ```sh
 cmake --build build --target test